GabrielMorring/Hello-World-Program/README.md

 This program prints 'Hello World!' to the terminal.

-This is just to test out some tools
+This is just to test out VS Code and github.

 {Provide a link to your YouTube demonstration.
 It should be a one minute demo of the software running and a walkthrough of the code.}